 This was a more promising book than the above book, from the start.
 Character-driven sci-fi is for me!
 The book is an unusual, but certainly pleasant, melding of sci-fi, religious treatise and study of both characters and how they cross barriers in different societies.
 I most enjoyed the much darker interludes set in Rome and other parts of Italy after the return of the mission to the alien planet, during which the Jesuit priest at the centre of the tale is delicately inquisited by a modern collection of religious grotesques.
 I also very quickly fell for both alien species and loved the descriptions of their planet and cultures: something I attempted recently so I know how difficult it is.
 All in all, it was a pretty enjoyable read from beginning to end.
 The pace was good, the premise was set up early and the bits you really wanted to know didn’t come out until the very end of the novel.

-On the down-side, I found the constant jollity that the author seems to believe (probably correctly, although I couldn’t say) suffuses American culture at the moment.
+On the down-side, I found the constant jollity, which the author seems to believe (probably correctly, although I couldn’t say) suffuses American culture at the moment, a bit irritating.
 The tirelessly (and tiresomely, for me) upbeat Ann actually got me down a bit and I couldn’t buy at all the way the men politely, and chivalrously maneouvred around the supposedly gorgeous ‘Mendez’.
 If she really was that gorgeous, men would not, in my opinion, be that reverent and polite to each other.
 This may be a misconception on the part of the author: that men can’t be just as nasty as women when it comes to envy and jealousy.
 It would have made a better read if they had been.
-In fact the ‘crew’ of the mission to the alien planet all seemed rather too good to be true.
+In fact, the ‘crew’ of the mission to the alien planet all seemed rather too good to be true.
 There was not a hint of ‘darkness’ in any of them: no envy, possessiveness, greed and certainly nothing like cruelty or ambition.
-This mean that one of the alien species had to carry all the burden of nastiness which seems a little unfair.
-The book moved increasingly towards a more sexual them too, which I didn’t mind at all, but the complete absence of any graphic descriptions of sex I found off-putting.
+This meant that one of the alien species had to carry all the burden of nastiness, which seems a little unfair.
+The book moved increasingly towards a more sexual theme too, which I didn’t mind at all, but the complete absence of any graphic descriptions of sex I found off-putting.
 Sex is hard to write about, I agree, but to skip over it every time meant that the climax when it came, lacked a good deal of power.
 Anyway readers are just as nosy as real people would be – constantly on the search for something to stir the senses.
-The book lacked sensuality badly.
+The book badly lacked sensuality.

 On the whole though, a very good book.